viromelab/TRACESPipeLite/README.md

 [![Speed](https://img.shields.io/static/v1.svg?label=Ultra-Fast&message=Ultra%20speed%20performance&color=green)](#)
 [![Release](https://img.shields.io/static/v1.svg?label=Release&message=v1.0&color=orange)](#)

 TRACESPipeLite is the reference-based version of TRACESPipe.
-It provides ultra-fast reconstruction of viral genomes providing consensus sequences, breadth, depth coverage and profiles, and others.
-Assembly is exclusively reference-based.
+TRACESPipeLite is oriented for human viral genome classification, specifically to apply directly in clinical virology backgrounds.
+It provides the ultra-fast reconstruction of viral genomes while automatically generating consensus sequences, breadth and depth coverage values and profiles, and others.
 The viral database is freely provided.
+Assembly is exclusively reference-based and can be used in the provided database, but not limited.

 ## 1. Installation ##